Dr Christopher Poyner BA MA

 Chris studied for a BA (Hons) in Sociology at the University of Warwick before completing his MA in Social Research at the University of Birmingham.

-In 2017 Chris began a FT post at the University of Salford within the Institute for Dementia.
-His primary research objective was to evaluate the peer support and community engagement work taking place at the University’s purpose built ‘dementia hub’.
+Chris’ first postdoctoral role involved the facilitation and evaluation of the peer support and community engagement work taking place at the University of Salfords' purpose built ‘dementia hub’.

 Research